sdesabbata/r-for-geographic-data-science/docs/102-reproducibility.md

 ## [1] -2 -1  2
 ```

 As the result of evaluating the condition on a vector is a vector of logical values, this can be used to filter vectors based on conditions.
-If a condition is provided between square brackets (after the vector identifier, instead of an index), a new vector is returned, which contains only the elements for which the condition is true.
+If a condition is provided between square brackets (after the vector identifier instead of an index), a new vector is returned, which contains only the elements for which the condition is true.

 ```r